-Every haiku follows the theme of nature, the seasons or the natural world in general, they rarely use rhyme, and you will never come across similes or direct metaphors; instead, words are stripped back, allowing them to imply much more than could ever be said.
+Every haiku follows the theme of nature, the seasons or the natural world in general.
+They rarely use rhyme, and you will never come across similes or direct metaphors; instead, words are stripped back, allowing them to imply much more than could ever be said.
 A good haiku offers perception and insight by allowing the reader to interpret the words for themselves.
 A good example of this is this haiku from Matsuo Bashō, one of the most revered Haiku authors in Japanese history.
 As these haiku examples are translated from Japanese to English, their syllables might not be exactly 5-7-5 when reading in English:

 In the cicada’s cry